Enabling reliable precise positioning with smartphones.

 The project partners are Geoscience Australia, Royal Melbourne Institute of Technology (RMIT) and the University of Otago.

-This project is a sub-project of the On-going Development of the Multi-GNSS Analysis Centre Software.
+This project is a sub-project of the on-going development of the Multi-GNSS Analysis Centre Software, Ginan.
 It aims to achieve the following four main objectives:

 - Analyse the observation characteristics of some recently released Android smartphones.